RadicalxChange/pco-art-docs/docs/004-stewards/001-bidding-in-auction-pitches.md

 Once the clock on an auction reaches zero, no more bids are accepted.
 The highest bidder is in line to become the next Steward of the work but does not officially hold this role yet.
 The auction requires a Close Auction transaction.

-This transaction can be executed by _any_ user—the Artist, Steward, bidder, or casual observer.
+This transaction can be executed by _any_ user—the Artist, Steward, bidder, or 3rd-party observer.
 It formally transitions the work from Auction Pitch to Stewardship Cycle by completing the following actions:

 - Transferring the associated NFT from the now-former Steward to the winning bidder (if applicable)
 - Releasing the winning Bid Value from the winning bidder's Locked Collateral to the former Steward's Available Collateral balance (if applicable)&#x20;